decoverto/decoverto/README.md

 ### Using js objects instead of strings

-Sometimes instead of stringifying data you might want to get a normal javascript object.
-This can be especially useful when working with a framework like angular which does the stringification for you or when you want to stringify using a different library then a builtin `JSON.stringify`.
+Instead of stringifying data you might want to get a normal javascript object literal.
+This can be especially useful when working with a framework like Angular which handles parsing and stringification for you.

-To do that DecoratedJSON exposes `toPlainJson` and friends.
-The return value is the one that is normally passed to stringification.
-For conversion from JSON; all `parse` methods apart from strings also accept javascript objects.
+To achieve this, DecoratedJSON exposes `toPlain` and friends.
+These methods return the _plain form_ of the object as it is before it would be passed to stringification.
+The _plain form_ can also be turned back into instances of the type using the `parsePlain` methods.

 ### Options